-Now in its seventh year, the Roundtable is characterized by high-level private discussions in a private relaxed venue, this years event brought together leading developers, CEOs, founders, scientists, academics and investors.
+Now in its eighth year, the Roundtable is characterized by high-level private discussions in a private relaxed venue, this years event brought together leading developers, CEOs, founders, scientists, academics and investors.
 With each iteration, we have learned and grown as our industry has continued to evolve.

 As the industry continues to change, it is more important than ever to make effective use of time.
 The Roundtable format is a unique interactive, organic, and decentralized discussion structure designed to help you get the maximum amount of learning, meetings, and work done in the most efficient way possible.

 The event is all inclusive and private, and is well suited for private meetings, breakaway sessions and side discussions.
 The formal and informal sessions will again combine the unconference format with decentralized learning.
 This format relies heavily on the varied depth of expertise and experience of the group of attendees.

 What is the Roundtable?